-We have found a new supplier that we have begun purchasing new transformers with a 20week lead time.
+We found a new supplier from whom we purchased new transformers that will be arriving in January 2023.
 This is an alternate supplier and much more expensive than the standard transformer from our usual suppliers.
 Once a new transformer from this alternate supplier is received, it will be offered to the customer that is next in line in the queue.
 Customers may elect to continue waiting for a standard transformer at no additional cost.
 The cost for the new transformer from an alternate supplier is listed below.